Brian King (epidemiologist): Campaign for Tobacco-Free Kids

 Dr. Brian King speaking at the 2025 World Conference on Tobacco Control (WCTC) in Dublin, Ireland.

-On May 1, 2025, King was named the Executive Vice President of U.S. Programs at the Campaign for Tobacco-Free Kids, the leading advocacy organization to reduce tobacco use in the United States and around the world.
+On May 1, 2025, a matter of weeks after being pushed out of his FDA role, King was named the executive vice president of U.S. Programs at the Campaign for Tobacco-Free Kids, the leading advocacy organization to reduce tobacco use in the United States and around the world.
 His appointment was lauded by public health advocacy organizations and criticized by tobacco advocacy organizations.
+In this role, he speaks frequently to the media and at convenings across the country on issues related to tobacco prevention and control.

+Under King's leadership, the Campaign for Tobacco-Free Kids has actively supported litigation protecting federal tobacco control staff.
+These efforts contributed to the reinstatement of most staff at the Center he formerly led at FDA, as well as the administrative retention of staff at the CDC's Office on Smoking and Health where he formerly served as a Deputy Director.
+The Campaign was also successful in ensuring Congress appropriated level funding for the Office on Smoking and Health in 2026, including distribution of grants to state tobacco control programs.
+In an environment of deregulatory actions at the federal level, the Campaign has also worked to successfully counter the tobacco industry and pass numerous tobacco control laws in states and communities across the country.

-In this role, King has criticized cuts to tobacco control by the U.S. Department of Health and Human Services under the leadership of Robert F. Kennedy Jr., who has been vocal about his intent to prioritize efforts to address chronic disease.
-In an interview with Politico, King said “Attempting to combat chronic disease without tobacco control is like attempting a triathlon without a bicycle.
-You’re destined for failure before leaving the starting line.”
+King has publicly criticized cuts to tobacco control by the U.S. Department of Health and Human Services under the leadership of Robert F. Kennedy Jr., who has been vocal about his intent to prioritize efforts to address chronic disease.
+In an interview with Politico, King said "Attempting to combat chronic disease without tobacco control is like attempting a triathlon without a bicycle.
+You're destined for failure before leaving the starting line."

+King has also voiced concerns about the Administration’s efforts to loosen the tobacco regulatory posture of the FDA, which occurred after the tobacco industry made a multi-million dollar donation and attended a closed door meeting with President Trump at a Florida golf club in May 2026.
+After subsequent pressure on FDA by the President to take actions that were favorable to the tobacco industry, both the FDA Commissioner and a senior official at the Department of Health and Human Services resigned.
+At the time, King stated, "Political interference is the death knell of evidence-based regulation."

 In August 2025, King spoke at the opening session of the National Conference on Tobacco or Health in Chicago, Illinois, after which he received a standing ovation from the crowd of more than 1,500 people in attendance.

-In September 2025, King was named to the 2025 “Fierce 50” list, which celebrates influential individuals and organizations across healthcare, biopharma, and science, focusing on innovation, leadership, health equity, social impact, and breakthrough developments.
-He was honored as a “Social Impact” honoree for his work to prevent illness, death and the economic costs of smoking and tobacco use.
+In September 2025, King was named to the 2025 "Fierce 50" list, which celebrates influential individuals and organizations across healthcare, biopharma, and science, focusing on innovation, leadership, health equity, social impact, and breakthrough developments.
+He was honored as a "Social Impact" honoree for his work to prevent illness, death and the economic costs of smoking and tobacco use.